-The ITCTRL bit assignments are:
+The ITCTRL bit ass ignments are:

-IME, bits[0]
+31 1 0

+RES0

+IME -

+Bits[31:1]

+res0.

-Permitted values of IME are:
+IME, bits[0] Permitted values of IME are:

-- 0 The component must enter functional mode. - The component must enter integration mode, and enable support for topology detection and integration testing.
+0 The component must enter functional mode.

+1 The component must enter integration mode, and enable support for topology detection and integration testing.

+When no integration functionality is implemented, this field is RESO.